natemc/qiss/README.md

 ## What

-qiss is a byte-code interpreter.
+qiss is a byte-code interpreter for a variant of the k language, an APL descendant used in some high performance time-series database systems.
 It has the same high-level parts that most byte-code interpreters (e.g., Python, Ruby, Lua) do:

 ```
 Lexer -> Parser -> Compiler -> Code Generator -> Virtual Machine